VedantJ28/DSA/Two Pointers/OppositeDirection.md

 3. **Finding closest pairs in a sorted array** (e.g., Smallest Difference Pair).
 4. **Maximizing or minimizing sums** (e.g., Optimal pair selection problems).

+---
 ## Problem 1: Two Sum in a Sorted Array

 #### Problem:
-Given a sorted array, find if there exists a pair that sums up to a target.
+Given a sorted array, determine if there exists a pair of elements that sum up to a given target value.

 #### Approach:
 1. Initialize two pointers (`left` at the beginning and `right` at the end).